Thomas Tallis: Youth

-There are suggestions that Tallis sang as a child of the chapel in the Chapel Royal, the same singing establishment which he joined as an adult.
-He was probably a chorister at the Benedictine Priory of St. Mary the Virgin and St. Martin of the New Work, in Dover, where he was employed at an early age, but it is impossible to know whether he was educated there, or he may have sung at Canterbury Cathedral.
+There are some suggestions that Tallis sang as a child of the chapel in the Chapel Royal, the same singing establishment which he joined as an adult.
+He was probably a chorister at the Benedictine Priory of St. Mary the Virgin and St. Martin of the New Work, in Dover, where he was later employed, but it is impossible to know whether he was educated there.
+He may have sung at Canterbury Cathedral.

 Career

-Tallis served at court as a composer and performer for Henry VIII, Edward VI, Mary I, and Elizabeth I. He was first designated as an organist at the chapel after 1570, although he would have been employed as an organist throughout his career.
+Tallis served at court as a composer, teacher and performer for Henry VIII, Edward VI, Mary I, and Elizabeth I. He was first designated as an organist at the chapel after 1570, although he would have been employed as an organist throughout his career.

 He avoided the religious controversies that raged around him throughout his service to successive monarchs, though he remained, in the words of the historian Peter Ackroyd, an "unreformed Roman Catholic".
 Tallis was capable of switching the style of his compositions to suit each monarch's different demands.
-He stood out among other important composers of the time, including Christopher Tye and Robert White.
-The author and composer Ernest Walker wrote that "he had more versatility of style" than Tye and White, and "his general handling of his material was more consistently easy and certain."
-Tallis taught the composer William Byrd, as later associated with Lincoln Cathedral; as well as Elway Bevin, an organist of Bristol Cathedral and Gentleman of the Chapel Royal.
+Tallis taught the composers: William Byrd, as later associated with Lincoln Cathedral; Elway Bevin, an organist of Bristol Cathedral and Gentleman of the Chapel Royal; and Sir Ferdinando Heybourne (aka Richardson), a favourite of Queen Elizabeth.